 Looking for a healthy, easy, and delicious dinner recipe?
-You’ll love this sheet pan salmon with zucchini and lemon, featuring Alaska salmon.
+You’ll love this Baked Salmon and Zucchini recipe.
 It’s the perfect meal for busy weeknights and feels special enough to serve for family dinners on the weekends!

 I’m always pairing fish with lemon, and this Alaska coho salmon is delicious with lemon juice and rosemary.
 I added green beans, zucchini, and summer squash to round out the pan.
 With fresh, whole foods, minimal seasoning is needed.